afondiel/computer-vision-challenge/README.md

 ## Overview

 This is a collection of computer vision foundational projects for anyone diving into the field.
-By the way, if that's the case, welcome.

 The **goal** of this project is to help you learn and practice computer vision skills and concepts in a fun and engaging way.